TGAC/COPO-documentation/help/glossary.rst

      referred to as *targeted sequences*.

    :abbr:`BGE (Biodiversity Genomics Europe)`
-     A `project <https://biodiversitygenomics.eu/>`__ that undertakes a comprehensive application of genomic science to biodiversity research  will drive fundamental advances in conservation science and policy.
+     The `Biodiversity Genomics Europe (BGE) project <https://biodiversitygenomics.eu/>`__ undertakes a comprehensive application of genomic science to biodiversity research  will drive fundamental advances in conservation science and policy.

    Biocuration
      The extraction of unstructured biological data from manifests into a structured, computable form.

+   Checklist
+     A list of fields to be filled in.
+It is used interchangely with the term :term:`Manifest`.

    Compliance field
      A compliance field in COPO is a mandatory field that cannot be updated after a manifest has been uploaded or submitted before or after the samples have been accepted or rejected by a sample manager.

+   Component
+     A component forms part of a research project or study.
+It makes up a profile created in COPO and can be a sample, read, assembly, data file, sequence annotation, single-cell or image.

+     Templates for creating or describing research objects can be found :ref:`here <manifest-templates>`.

    :abbr:`COPO (Collaborative OPen Omics)`
-     `COPO <https://copo-project.org>`__ is a web-based tool for creating and managing metadata for research objects.
+     `Collaborative OPen Omics (COPO) <https://copo-project.org>`__ is a web-based tool for creating and managing metadata for research objects.

    COPO profile
      Also known as work profile.
 A collection of 'research objects' or components that contain data